-The Board of Directors, composed of one designated representative from each participating member, governs the Pool.
-The Executive Committee consists of seven members elected by the membership.
-The Executive Committee is responsible for conducting the business affairs of the Pool.
+The Risk Cooperative is governed by a Board of Directors, which is comprised of one designated represented from each participating member, with delegated authority to a five member Executive Committee.
+The Executive Committee is responsible for conducting the business affairs of the Cooperative.